DebugUself/leo-editor-cn/docs/plugins.html.md

 Using this bridge, scripts running in Leo can affect IPython, and vice versa.
 In particular, scripts running in IPython can alter Leo outlines!

+.. _`IPython Bridge Guide`: IPythonBridge.html

-For full details, see Leo Users Guide: http://leoeditor.com/IPythonBridge.html
+For full details, see the `IPython Bridge Guide`.

 open_shell.py
 ^^^^^^^^^^^^^